-Carrying along the road running along the irrigation canals of the mills is a beautiful sixteenth-century portico and the ancient “Trattoria alla Scala”, with its stone portal bearing the date 1672 on the keystone.
+Carrying on along the road running through the irrigation canals of the mills is a beautiful sixteenth-century portico and the ancient “Trattoria alla Scala”, with its stone portal bearing the date 1672 on the keystone.

 Leaving the cathedral, in Via Erasmo you will find Palazzo Flora, whose original fifteenth-century structure has undergone some late seventeenth-century modifications, and Casa della Pieve, a Renaissance building that incorporates the fourteenth-century Chapel of San Giacomo with its traces of frescoes from the same period.

-Nearby is one of the most beautiful corners of the borgo with its seventeenth-century bridge over the irrigation canal just behind the beautiful Renaissance Palace of Count Eugenio.
+Nearby is one of the most beautiful corners of the borgo,the seventeenth-century bridge over the irrigation canal just behind the beautiful Renaissance Palace of Count Eugenio.

-In addition to this building, other important examples of fourteenth to sixteenth-century architecture overlook Piazza Castello.
+In addition to this building, other important examples of fourteenth-sixteenth-century architecture overlook Piazza Castello.
 Casa Trevisan, with its vast room that houses the old Trattoria La Torre and the porticoed Palazzo Gandini.

 Next is the castle, which is now being restored, a vast complex dating back to 1206 that dominates the square of the borgo.
 The ground floor hall is decorated with sixteenth-century frescoes, there is also a lovely theatre from the eighteenth century which will be included in the restoration project.